CtrlK

 Completeness

-Clearly answers both what ('Brainstorm product ideas for an existing product using multi-perspective ideation from PM, Designer, and Engineer viewpoints') and when ('Use when generating new feature ideas, brainstorming solutions for an identified opportunity, or ideating with a product trio').
+Clearly answers both 'what' (brainstorm product ideas using multi-perspective ideation from PM, Designer, and Engineer viewpoints) and 'when' (explicit 'Use when' clause covering generating feature ideas, brainstorming solutions for opportunities, or ideating with a product trio).

 3 / 3